liangqing/syncrypto/README.rst

 * python 3.3
 * python 3.4

-And support Linux, MacOSX, Windows operating system
+And support Linux, OS X, Windows operating systems

 Install Dependencies
 --------------------

+**If you using windows, just jump to next**

 Because ``syncrypto`` rely on cryptography_, so need to install some dependencies before install ``syncrypto``\: